maticnetwork/whitepaper/README.md

 Some payment channel solutions solve the problem of micro-payments.
 However, the process of opening and managing channels with multiple DApps or users is complex.
 Additionally, the speed and convenience of mediated payments over channels is still up for debate.

-Since **Matic network uses a state based architecture on an EVM, it doesn’t require payment channels to be opened between two parties.
+Since **Matic network uses a state based architecture on an EVM (Ethereum Virtual Machine), it doesn’t require payment channels to be opened between two parties.
 In fact, any valid Ethereum address is a valid Matic Address and receivers do not need to be on Matic chain to receive funds.
 They would only need to have a Matic wallet when they want to withdraw the funds to the main chain or spend it in the Matic ecosystem.**

 ### High Transaction Fees {#htf}